Budapestby VisitCity Guides

 Lukács Thermal Baths

-The facility offers thermal pools ranging from 21°C to 49°C, plus leisure pools, plunge pools, Kneipp walking pools, and an underwater traction pool for specialized therapy.
-Summer visitors enjoy the rooftop sunbathing area, while year-round amenities include Finnish and infrared saunas, steam rooms, and comprehensive massage services including mud packing treatments.
+The facility has thermal pools ranging from 21°C to 49°C, plus leisure pools, plunge pools, Kneipp walking pools, and an underwater traction pool for specialized therapy.
+In summer you can use the rooftop sunbathing area, and year-round there are Finnish and infrared saunas, steam rooms, and comprehensive massage services including mud packing treatments.

-Lukács waters contain high concentrations of magnesium, hydrocarbon, and hydrogen, with higher temperature pools adding fluoride, chloride, and sulfur.
-This mineral profile particularly benefits chronic spinal inflammation, arthritis, and rheumatic diseases, making Lukács popular among locals seeking ongoing therapeutic treatment.
+Lukács waters have high concentrations of magnesium, hydrocarbon, and hydrogen, with the hotter pools adding fluoride, chloride, and sulfur.
+This mineral profile is particularly good for chronic spinal inflammation, arthritis, and rheumatic diseases, which is why locals seeking ongoing therapeutic treatment love coming here.

 Palatinus Baths

-Palatinus Baths on Margaret Island pioneered outdoor thermal bathing when it opened in 1919 as Budapest's first outdoor facility.
-The family-friendly complex features a dozen pools designed for all ages, including wave pools, thermal pools (32-36°C), swimming pools (22-24°C), fun pools with slides, and dedicated children's areas.
+Palatinus on Margaret Island was the first outdoor thermal bath facility when it opened in 1919.
+This family-friendly complex has a dozen pools designed for all ages, including wave pools, thermal pools (32-36°C), swimming pools (22-24°C), fun pools with slides, and dedicated children's areas.

-The seasonal outdoor focus means full operations run from June through September, with limited indoor wellness facilities operating year-round.
-The central dressing room building showcases Bauhaus architectural influences, while the nearly century-old wave pool continues entertaining multiple generations of families.
+Since it focuses on outdoor activities, full operations run from June through September, with limited indoor wellness facilities operating year-round.
+The central dressing room building has Bauhaus architectural influences, and that nearly century-old wave pool still entertains multiple generations of families.

 Margaret Island's thermal springs supply calcium-magnesium hydrocarbonate waters that provide gentle therapeutic benefits suitable for children and families.
-The park-like island setting creates a resort atmosphere within the city center.
+The park-like island setting creates a resort atmosphere right in the city center.

 Multiple outdoor pools with divided swimming sections and people enjoying the water at Palatinus Baths